 What is embalming?

-A funeral director's fee for embalming is currently around £120.
+The cost charged by a funeral directors today for embalming is around £120.

 Why might I choose to be embalmed?